How long after you receive your booster vaccine can you REstart taking Rapamycin?

 I don’t think I have seen any official recommendations by medical professionals.
 I stopped taking rapamycin a week before my vaccination shot and then waited for two weeks after to resume.

-Most of us schedule regular or semi-regular rapamycin “vacations” for a few months a year anyway, so I don’t worry about missing a few weeks dosings.
+Some people schedule regular or semi-regular rapamycin “vacations” for a few months a year anyway, so I don’t worry about missing a few weeks’ dosings.